 Auditory Learning Ideas

-• For studying, ask questions aloud and have your child speak the answers.
-In general, auditory learners do well when they’re able to speak out loud what they’re learning.
+- For studying, ask questions aloud, and have your child speak the answers.
+In general, auditory learners do well when they can say out loud what they’re learning.

 Tactile Learning Ideas

 - Tactile learners do well with hands-on activities.
 They learn best by doing and experiencing things firsthand.

 - Children learning to write and draw can use salt trays to form their letters and shapes.

 - Finger painting is also a great learning experience for tactile learners.

 - Playing with aromatherapy playdough is a calming and grounding activity for tactile learners.
 Here are some great essential oil blends made specifically for kids!.

 - For learning math skills, use physical objects like beads, building blocks, or felt shapes to explain concepts.

 - Word cards, word flippers, letter magnets, and letter blocks can help teach reading skills.